 In due course we will discuss a number of the best known and important methods.

 Using advanced Artificial Intelligence and Machine Learning tools, TrainAsONE has developed its own race time prediction methodology.
 In an interval review these demonstrated themselves to be more accurate than other published work.
-As of December 2021, these are not yet incorporated into the live system, but due for deployment in the very early part of 2022.
+As of August 2022, these are not yet incorporated into the live system, but it is hoped that the outstanding work to do so can be completed before the end of the year.
 At that time we will also publish further information to evidence their accuracy.